TYPES OF EXECUTIVE INTERIM MANAGEMENT SERVICES

 • and often also in the same industry, or at least being familiar with the characteristic of the sector concerned.

-In executive interim management, Consultdustry offers the following types of interim management services;
+In executive interim management services, Consultdustry offers the following types of interim executive management services, for us all typical interim management projects;

 • Crisis Interim Management / Recovery Interim Management